davidpallmann/hashnode-backups/ckzboqfu103qsxts1124h5cjc.md

 1. Go to the AWS Console and select a region nearest you that supports Amazon Translate (check availability [here](https://aws.amazon.com/translate/faqs/)).
 We're using **US-West-2 (Oregon)**.

+2. Navigate to Amazon Translate.
+You can enter **translate** in the search box.

-2. In the left panel, click **Real-time translation**.
+3. In the left panel, click **Real-time translation**.
 A real-time translation form appears.

-3. On the Translation pane, select Source language, Target language, and enter source text.
+4. On the Translation pane, select Source language, Target language, and enter source text.
 You see a translation appear on the right.
 We translated a service review from English to Greek below.

     ![02_translate_en_el.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1644071870387/YlTtKtHfV.png)

-4. Click the middle button to reverse the translation.
+5. Click the middle button to reverse the translation.
 The Greek translation is translated back into English.
 In this instance, meaning has been preserved well.

     ![02_translate_el_en_reverse.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1644071774380/puBRCXmcd.png)

-5. Experiment with a variety of text and source/destination language combinations to get a feel for Amazon Translate.
+6. Experiment with a variety of text and source/destination language combinations to get a feel for Amazon Translate.
 Note the two-letter language codes used to specify source and destination.
 You'll be specifying these language codes in your code ([language code reference](https://docs.aws.amazon.com/translate/latest/dg/what-is.html)).

     ![02_translate_en_it.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1644072923475/uhptsGMmp.png)